chumpatrol1/blob_ball/readme.txt

 Press down while on the ground to Focus - this builds up energy more quickly!
 Press up while focusing to cancel your focus - you'll be in the air though!
 If you are moving at maximum speed, you can tap the opposite direction to wavebounce (reversing direction quickly!)
+Pressing left or right while focusing causes you to dash quickly!

 **Default Controls (Can be Adjusted under Settings -> Remap Keyboard)** *P1:*